nodogsplash/nodogsplash/docs/source/fas.rst

   eg `clientip=192.168.8.23, clientmac=04:15:52:6a:e4:ad, tok=770bfe05, originurl=.....`

-  Variables sent by NDS in the encrypted string in NDS v4.0.0 are as follows:
+  Variables sent by NDS in the encrypted string in NDS v4.0.0 and above are as follows:

   **clientip clientmac gatewayname tok gatewayaddress authdir originurl clientif**